 3. Un-hike Salary

-We always switch jobs for better pay but opt to move to a better technology even if it is at the cost of lower than your current salary.
+We always switch jobs for better pay.
+However, opt to move to a better technology even at the cost of lower than your current salary.
 It can help many folds.
-You learn new technology but it also means your hikes are not making project cost sky rocket and with past development experience you can excel in new technology and can move from being a developer to business development where there is no dead-end.
+You learn new technology but it also means your hikes are not making project cost skyrocket and with past development experience you can excel in new technology and can move from being a developer to business development where there is no dead-end.

 If you can’t increase your productivity, with every salary hike you are increasing your risk of being fired.
 No company will be more than happy to pay you more for the same work that can be done by someone else at a lower cost.